 Mesoscale and nanoscale superconductors play a central role in contemporary device configurations applied in various research fields.
-Inhomogeneous current density distributions, often termed current crowding, can occur at geometrical features such as corners, bends and constrictions, and severely impact the device properties of microwave resonators, filters and waveguides.
-Another prominent example is superconducting nanowire structures, which is the crucial building block for realizing devices capable of detecting light at the single-photon level [1].
-Due to their outstanding performance in terms of detection efficiency, time resolution and low intrinsic dark count rates, superconducting nanowire single-photon detectors (SNSPDs) have found wide-spread applications in, for instance, quantum optics, light detection and ranging (LIDAR), biological imaging and astronomy [2-4].
-Furthermore, SNSPDs can be embedded in photonic integrated circuits [5, 6], which allows for miniaturized implementations of complex quantum information processing architectures.
-In general, the detection mechanism of SNSPDs [7] relies on operating the device relatively close to its critical current to enable the transduction of single photon absorption events into an electrical signal at high quantum efficiency.
-Hence, for further optimization of superconducting detectors and, more generally, of superconducting device properties, it is necessary to understand and mitigate the impact of current crowding, as the latter most commonly limits critical current and device functionality.
+Inhomogeneous current-density distributions, often termed current crowding, can occur at geometrical features such as corners, bends, and constrictions and severely impact the device properties of microwave resonators, filters, and waveguides.
+Another prominent example is superconducting-nanowire structures, which are the crucial building block for realizing devices capable of detecting light at the single-photon level [1].
+Due to their outstanding performance in terms of detection efficiency, time resolution, and low intrinsic dark-count rates, superconducting-nanowire singlephoton detectors (SNSPDs) have found widespread applications in, for instance, quantum optics, light detection and ranging (LIDAR), biological imaging, and astronomy [2-4].
+Furthermore, SNSPDs can be embedded in photonic integrated circuits [5,6], which allows for miniaturized implementations of complex quantuminformation-processing architectures.
+In general, the detection mechanism of SNSPDs [7] relies on operating the device relatively close to its critical current, to enable the transduction of single-photon absorption events into an electrical signal at high quantum efficiency.
+Hence, for further optimization of superconducting detectors and, more generally, of superconducting device properties, it is necessary to understand and mitigate the impact of current crowding, as the latter most commonly limits the critical current and the device functionality.

-Current crowding effects in superconducting nanowire structures have been previously reported for the case of nanowire meanders with high fill factors [8] and attributed to inhomogeneous current distributions at the bends within the London model [9].
-Moreover, the importance of the geometry on the critical current [10, 11] and on the observed dark counts during SNSPD operation [12] has been highlighted.
-The application of magnetic fields has been proposed for probing and counteracting critical current reduction due to crowding at nanowire bends using time-dependent Ginzburg-Landau simulations [13].
-Several experiments have demonstrated an asymmetric critical current with respect to a reversal of the direction of an applied magnetic field perpendicular to the plane of the nanowire device [14-16].
-To provide guidance for further device design optimization, it is essential to benchmark different theoretical models related to inhomogeneous supercurrent distributions, explore their limitations, and validate them with experimental data.
+Current-crowding effects in superconducting-nanowire structures have previously been reported for the case of nanowire meanders with high fill factors [8] and attributed to inhomogeneous current distributions at the bends within the London model [9].
+Moreover, the importance of the geometry on the critical current [10,11] and on the observed dark counts during SNSPD operation [12] has been highlighted.
+The application of magnetic fields has been proposed for probing and counteracting critical-current reduction due to crowding at nanowire bends using time-dependent Ginzburg-Landau simulations